-Substitute Senate Bill No. 1 establishes the Early Childhood Education Endowment, effective July 1, 2025, as a state instrumentality dedicated to managing funds for early childhood education.
-The endowment will receive contributions from various sources, including state surpluses, and will be overseen by the Treasurer, ensuring its funds remain separate from state funds.
-The bill outlines financial mechanisms for transferring surplus funds from the General Fund to the endowment, with a maximum transfer of $300 million for the fiscal year ending June 30, 2025.
-The Commissioner of Early Childhood will be authorized to expend these funds for programs that meet specific criteria, including a requirement for at least 35% of spaces to be allocated for infants and toddlers.
-The bill also establishes the Early Childhood Education Endowment Advisory Board to oversee fund administration and assess outcomes related to fund usage.
+Substitute Senate Bill No. 1 establishes the Early Childhood Education Endowment, effective July 1, 2025, as a state instrumentality dedicated to managing funds for early childhood education, separate from state agency funds.
+The endowment will receive contributions from various sources, including state surpluses, with a maximum transfer of $300 million for the fiscal year ending June 30, 2025.
+The bill outlines that the Commissioner of Early Childhood can expend these funds for programs meeting specific criteria, including a requirement for at least 35% of spaces to be for infants and toddlers.
+Additionally, it sets family contribution rates for child care services based on income, ensuring families earning less than $100,000 are not financially responsible for these costs.

 Statutes affected: